We are experts in land management and development.

 We require the street address and/or legal description of the land, property owner and a scope of work describing what you would like to achieve.

-Over time many boundary pegs get destroyed and sometimes they rot away.
+Over time many boundary pegs get destroyed for one reason or another, and sometimes they simply rot away as is the case in many older subdivisions.
 It is also possible that the boundaries may not have been pegged previously.
-In order to locate a boundary point, a surveyor (under the direction of a Licensed Cadastral Surveyor) has the necessary skill and expertise to place or locate the boundary peg.
-If you require assistance to locate a boundary peg, please contact one of our Survey Team to discuss your requirements.
+In order to locate a boundary point, a surveyor under the direction of a Licensed Cadastral Surveyor has the necessary skill and expertise to place or locate the boundary peg.
+If you require assistance to locate a boundary peg, please contact one of our survey team to discuss your requirements further.